Sergiy Kyslytsya: Permanent Representative of Ukraine to the UN

 Kyslytsya was appointed to be the Permanent Representative of Ukraine to the United Nations in 2019.
+Kyslytsya also concurrently served as Ukraine's Ambassador to Trinidad and Tobago.

-In 2021, Kyslytsya was awarded the Order of Merit of the III degree: his citation read "for significant personal contribution to strengthening international cooperation of Ukraine, many years of fruitful diplomatic activity and high professionalism."
+In 2021, Kyslytsya was awarded the Order of Merit of the 3rd class: his citation read "for significant personal contribution to strengthening international cooperation of Ukraine, many years of fruitful diplomatic activity and high professionalism."